jaikechen/AngularWithAsp.netCore/README.md

 # AngularWithAsp.netCore
 This project was built on Viusal studio 2019 Angular Spa whith Asp.net core web api tmeplate.
-I made the CRUD state management functions generic, so when adding new CRUD pages, I can reuse the state managment code.
+I made the ngRx state management functions generic, so when adding new CRUD pages, I can reuse the state managment code.
 ## Purpose
 Recently, I had some projects with smiliar requirments,  Like
 - Authentication and autorization